kayaCV/project_three/README.md

 ### Description
 Used jQuery library to enhance the registration form for a fictional conference called "FullStack Conf."
-Added my own code to make the form more user-friendly by:
+Make the form more user-friendly by:
 * adding customized and conditional behavior and interactivity
-* validating user input and providing helpful error messages when the user enters invalid information into the form fields.
+* validating user input and providing error messages when the user enters invalid information into the form fields.

 ### Extra Credit features